1Password/scim-examples/PREPARATION.md

 > **Note**
 >
->Container-as-a-Service platforms (for example, Azure Container Apps, DigitalOcean App Platform) include TLS endpoint management, so you do not need to use our optional certificate manager component.
+>Containers as a service platforms, such as Azure Container Apps and DigitalOcean App Platform, include TLS endpoint management, so you don't need to use the optional certificate manager component.
 >

 If you require TLS certificate management, there are two ways you can use the Let's Encrypt service to issue a certificate for your SCIM bridge: